eclipse-sumo/sumo/docs/web/docs/Simpla.md

 ```

 ## getPlatoonLeaderIDList()
-This utility function returns the leader vehicles' IDs of all pcurrent platoons managed by simpla:
+This utility function returns the leader vehicles' IDs of all current platoons managed by simpla:
 ```
 currentLeaderIDs = simpla.getPlatoonLeaderIDList()
 ```